-COM 220 - Newswriting I (3)
+COM 220 - Newswriting I (3) (equivalent to COM 210)

 Prerequisite: COM 208.
-An introduction to print and online writing for mass media including news, feature and opinion writing.
-Involves instruction and practice in the responsibilities, writing skills, research and formats of information writing, stressing the commonalities across media.
+This is an introductory course in print and online news, feature, and opinion writing.
+This course introduces students to the reporting, formats, and writing skills of journalism, stressing commonalities across print, online, and broadcast media.

-COM 224 - Foundations of PR/Strategic Communication (3)
+COM 224 - Foundations of PR/Strategic Communication (3) (equivalent to COM 222)

-Prerequisite: COM 213.
+Prerequisite: COM 208 and sophomore standing.
 An introduction to the process of how organizations develop communication plans that enable them to present and promote their objectives to stakeholders.
 Emphasis is placed upon how brand and reputation messages maintain the identity of organizations.

-COM 226 - Writing and Production for PR/Strategic Communication (4)
+COM 226 - Writing and Production for PR/Strategic Communication (4) (equivalent to COM 215)